roc-streaming/roc-toolkit/docs/sphinx/manuals/roc_recv.rst

 AUTHORS
 =======

-See `authors <https://roc-streaming.org/toolkit/docs/about_project/authors.html>`_ page on the website for a list of maintainers and contributors.
+See authors page on the website for a list of maintainers and contributors (https://roc-streaming.org/toolkit/docs/about_project/authors.html).